trailofbits/algo/README.md

 ### Windows

+Windows clients have a more complicated setup than most others.
+Follow the steps below to set one up:

 1. Copy the CA certificate (`cacert.pem`), user certificate (`$user.p12`), and the user PowerShell script (`windows_$user.ps1`) to the client computer.
 2. Import the CA certificate to the local machine Trusted Root certificate store.
 3. Open PowerShell as Administrator.
 Navigate to your copied files.